-Thanks to the design of these switches (they're more of a boxy switch with the lighting element in the middle) all of the keys feel very stable and consistent, with the larger keys being on standard Cherry stabilizers that feel pretty nice out of the box.
-I realize that these switches aren't going to be for everyone, doubly so because you can't just swap the keycaps on this board thanks to the proprietary design of the Romer-G's, but I actually quite like them.
-They sound and feel a bit mushy, for lack of a better term, so they certainly won't be for everyone, but then again that is the case with any sort of switch out there.
-There's a sound clip to the right, in case you're interested.
+Thanks to the design of these switches (they’re more of a boxy switch with the lighting element in the middle) all of the keys feel very stable and consistent, with the larger keys being on standard Cherry stabilizers that feel pretty nice out of the box.
+I realize that these switches aren’t going to be for everyone, doubly so because you can’t just swap the keycaps on this board thanks to the proprietary design of the Romer-G’s, but I actually quite like them.
+They sound and feel a bit mushy, for lack of a better term, so they certainly won’t be for everyone, but then again that is the case with any sort of switch out there.
+There’s a sound clip here, in case you’re interested.

 I always do a variety of typing tests whenever I’m testing a new board (certainly if it has a new/uncommon switch or design) to see how it performs, and I can say that my typing speed didn’t suffer at all.
 The keyboard also has 26-key rollover, which in practice means that you’ll never have to worry about ghosting or keys not registering, unless you have 26 fingers.